DominicBurkart/turbolift/README.md

 tagged function into an async function (to provide an identical API), but don't build any microservices or alter any code.
 - [ ] build cross-architecture compilation tests into the CI.

-## Current tech debt todo

-- [ ] start reducing ginormous API, right now basically everything is public
-- [ ] refactor split between turbolift_internals and turbolift_macros
-- [ ] improve names
-- [ ] send params in json as payload instead of directly in the url
-- [ ] we need to do a better job of cleaning up docker images, locally and in the cluster.